 With these checks in place, you can feel confident that your AI Agent has not only made sound decisions in how to help your customer, but has also sent them high-quality responses.

-When customers ask your AI Agent a question, it takes into account the following when deciding what to do next:
+When customers ask your AI Agent a question, the Reasoning Engine takes into account the following:

-From there, it decides how to respond to the customer:
+From there, the Reasoning Engine decides how to respond to the customer:

 Many AI chatbots are vulnerable to prompt injections or jailbreaking, which are prompts that get the chatbot to provide information that it shouldn’t - for example, information that is confidential or unsafe.